-• log\file (str) - The path to the log file produced by minimal\export().

-- plotting (bool) Whether or not to output plots. - data\folder (str) Optional.
+- log\file (str) The path to the log file produced by minimal\export(). - plotting (bool) Whether or not to output plots. - data\path (str) Optional.
 Specify a different data folder.
 Data folder should normally be in the same folder as the log file. - srm\table (str) Optional.
 Specify a different SRM table.
-SRM table should normally be in the same folder as the log file. - custom\stat\functions (str) Optional.
+SRM table should normally be in the same folder as the log file. - internal\standard\concs (pandas.DataFrame) Optional.
+Specify internal standard concentrations used to calculate mass fractions. - custom\stat\functions (str) Optional.
 Specify a python file containing custom stat functions for use by reproduce.
 Any custom stat functions should normally be included in the same folder as the log file.